 Obviously, we can use the lace to incorporate a more intricate element within the crochet design for visual interest.

+And finally, we can use the braid to mimic Honiton Lace.
 Above, our modern picot edged foundation is encapsulated within rows of crochet in place of the Victorian braid in this 19th Century design.

 Below, I have used the Double Chain to create a delicate Ric Rac braid within symmetrical rows of crochet.
 This could be used as a decorative trim as it is, or included as an element within a larger crochet design.